-- Manage and oversee the Troop Checking Account - Record and manage receipt of funds to Troop accounts. - Disburse funds as necessary to pay all authorized expenditures associated with T1000 operations. - Maintain accurate records of all accounting activities exclusive of funds retained by Troop members for activity expenditures (E.g. Money Monday, Trip Funds, Monthly Program Funds) and individual details of monthly dues, semiannual fees, and other fundraising activities.
-The details of such activities is managed by the person assigned by the Committee. - Prepare and present a monthly report outlining financial activities to the Troop Committee - Oversee the annual budget process (completed by October 1st of each year) and manage Troop expenditures as directed by the Troop Committee.
+- Manage and oversee the Troop Checking Account - Record and manage receipt of funds to Troop accounts. - Disburse funds as necessary to pay all authorized expenditures associated with T1000 operations.

+- Maintain accurate records of all accounting activities exclusive of funds retained by Troop members for activity expenditures (E.g. Sign-up Sunday, Trip Funds, Monthly Program Funds) and individual details of monthly dues, semiannual fees, and other fundraising activities.
+The details of such activities is managed by the person assigned by the Committee. - Prepare and present a monthly report outlining financial activities to the Troop Committee - Oversee the annual budget process (completed by November 1st of each year) and manage Troop expenditures as directed by the Troop Committee. - Collect membership fees from Scouts bi-annually (March & October) - Deposit membership fees in accordance with 11.3.1